Pivotal time for trans people as rigid notion of gender challenged

 NEW YORK (Thomson Reuters Foundation) - For Kate Bornstein, the American author and pioneer gender activist, this is a pivotal time in history for transgender people as the rigid concept of two sexes is challenged by a growing number of individuals who don't conform to either.

-Some even suggest the notion of gender as we know it, the categorization of individuals as either male or female, might become obsolete altogether.
+Some even suggest the notion of gender as we know it, the categorisation of individuals as either male or female, might become obsolete altogether.

 "Most college students are okay with the idea of someone who defines themselves as not a man or a woman," said Bornstein, 66, who was born a man but had a sex change operation in the 1980s.